 - Some readers say that backing up and restoring from a recent backup solved their issues with older texts not showing up.
 It’s a pretty drastic solution with no guarantee, especially since some users report this problem occurring after a restore.
 But if nothing else works, give this a try

-- Back up to iCloud and then reset device as new and restore from the latest iCloud backup
+- Back up to iCloud or via Finder app/iTunes and then reset the device as new and restore from that latest iCloud/iTunes/Finder backup

 iPhone Message Search Not Working At All?

-To check, go to Settings > Siri & Search > Messages > and make sure Siri & Suggestions is toggled ON.
+To check, go to Settings > Siri & Search > Messages > and make sure Show Siri Suggestions in App and Show in Search are toggled ON.

 If it’s already on, toggle it off, wait 20 seconds, and toggle it back on.